microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

 - SFMC ships a default cluster certificate whose subject does **not** match your DNS name. **Don't rely on it for SFYarp.** Provision your own certificate.
-- OneCert / your own CA / Key Vault-generated certificates all work.
+- Certificates from a public CA, your organization's private CA, or Key Vault-generated certificates all work.
 Public callers need a publicly-trusted issuer.
 In-cluster callers can accept a private CA.

 > **If your certificate is not from a publicly-trusted CA.** SFYarp filters
 > out any certificate from `LocalMachine\My` that fails chain validation